Most Popular Package

 At I Love To Drive we customize our lessons for all our students, from those that have never been behind a steering wheel to those that are feeling almost ready to take the drivers test.
 Instead of using a formalized plan with every student, as many schools do, we will evaluate your skill strengths and weaknesses and develop an individualized plan just for you.
 From the absolute beginner to the more advanced driver, we accommodate your specific needs.
 If you’re just learning how to operate a car or are more experienced but need help with parallel parking, changing lanes, highway driving or maybe dealing with fear of city driving or bridge phobia, we are here to help you.
 We also have available, test prep lessons for those ready to take their examination, along with day of test service to accompany you and calm your nerves.

-Dual-controlled cars with dash cams equipped with GPS, video, and audio recording capabilities.
+Dual-controlled cars with dash cams equipped with video and audio recording capabilities.
+Dash cams are for safety reasons only.
+Lessons are not viewed unless there is an incident or an accident.

 Employee driving evaluations, mature driver and Au Pair evaluations are also part of our services.